Event

 About the Master Trainer (MT) Workshop

-Become a Master Trainer for the Caregivers Skills Training (CST) Program, and help caregivers of young children with neurodevelopmental conditions, including autism, learn the skills needed to support their child's growth and development.
+Interested organizations are encouraged to nominate a minimum of 2 individuals to take part in the MT Workshop, where they can become certified Master Trainers for the Caregivers Skills Training (CST) Program.
+This program focuses on equipping caregivers of young children with socio-communicative delays, including autism, with the skills necessary to support their child's growth and development.

-- Teach caregivers to use evidence-based strategies with their children promoting shared engagement, social skills, and positive behaviours through play and daily home routines
+- Teach caregivers to use evidence-based strategies for promoting shared engagement, social skills, and positive behaviours in their children through play and daily home routines

-- Implement the CST Program in your routine services
+- Integrate the CST Program in routine services

 MT Workshop Expert Trainers